 Is PS5 backward compatible with PS4, PS3, PS2, and PS1?

-Sony confirmed via an article published by Famitsu on September 17 that backward compatibility was a consideration when designing the console.
+Sony confirmed via an article published by Famitsu back in September 2020 that backward compatibility was a consideration when designing the console.
 "We keep in mind the engineering specialized for the PS5, as we produced the device," a Siliconera translation reads.
 "In the midst of that, the PS4 already has 100 million players; We thought they ought to want to play PS4 titles on the PS5 as well indeed, so we included compatibility with the PS4."

 "When we’ve dabbled with backward compatibility, I can say it is one of those features that is much requested, but not actually used much," he said in a Time Magazine interview from 2017.
 "That, and I was at a Gran Turismo event recently where they had PS1, PS2, PS3, and PS4 games.
 And the PS1 and the PS2 games, they looked ancient, like why would anybody play this?"

 It is possible that the PS1, PS2, and PS3 could gain some form of support through ports or PlayStation Now, but Sony hasn't clarified if that will be the case as of yet.

 Which PS4 games are backward compatible with PS5?